BIONF/PhyloProfile/README.md

 In `data/demo/` you can find some test data including a main input file:
 >test.main

-2 other optional files for plotting protein domain architectures & traceability scores:
+2 optional files for plotting protein domain architectures & traceability scores:
 >test.architecture

 >test.traceability